mongodb/specifications/source/index-management.rst

      * Enables users to specify an arbitrary comment to help trace the operation through
      * the database profiler, currentOp and logs.
 The default is to not send a value.
      *
-     * Any comment set on a listIndexes command is inherited by any subsequent
-     * getMore commands run on the same cursor.id returned from the
-     * listIndexes command.
-Therefore, drivers MUST NOT attach the comment
+     * If a comment is provided, drivers MUST attach this comment to all
-     * to subsequent getMore commands on a cursor.
+     * subsequent getMore commands run on the same cursor.
      *
      * @see https://docs.mongodb.com/manual/reference/command/listIndexes/
      *